Wayne Boden: Biography

 Wayne Clifford Boden was born in 1948 in Dundas, Ontario.
-Boden attended Glendale Secondary School in Hamilton in the early to mid-1960s, where he was reportedly quiet, but muscular and played on the school senior football team.
+He attended Glendale Secondary School in Hamilton in the early to mid-1960s, where he was reportedly quiet, but muscular and played on the school senior football team.

 Murders

 Shirley Audette

 On 3 October 1969, Shirley Audette was found dead at the rear of an apartment complex in downtown Montreal, Quebec.
 Although she was fully clothed, she had been raped and strangled, and savage bite marks were found on her breasts.
-There were no signs of bloody skin under the fingernails of the victim, which led one biographer to theorize that she did not struggle against her assailant.
+There were no signs of bloody skin under the fingernails of the victim, which led one biographer to theorize that she had not struggled against her assailant.
 One of Audette's former boyfriends told the police that he believed that she got involved with a very dominant, attractive man because she was "getting into something dangerous" but she never mentioned the man's name.
 Audette's boyfriend had been at work on the night shift, while Boden, who lived next door, met Audette outside the building where she sat when she felt nervous.